rlivings39/learning-ai/python-lessons/README.md

 `python -i afile.py` runs the script and enters interactive mode.
 You can then call functions defined in the script.

+`python -O prog.py` runs without assertions

 `dir(s)` returns the set of methods on `s`.
 So does `s.<TAB>` usually

+Use the inspect module to get function signatures and more `inspect.signature(func)`

 ## Python indexing and slicing

 ```python